JamesHare/ViewTheQueue-Legacy/README.md

 ### Available Parameters:

-*restaurantname* - The name of a restaurant.
+*name* - The name of a restaurant.

 *parkname* - The name of the park in which the restaurant is located.